PacktPublishing/Hands-on-Microservices-with-Django/README.md

 # Hands-On Microservices with Django
-## Build cloud-native and reactive applications with Python using Django 5

 This is the code repository for the book [Hands-On Microservices with Django](https://www.packtpub.com/product/hands-on-microservices-with-django/9781835468524), published by Packt.